aria_s3_copy

 Example of properly created Aria table:

-Note that ALTER TABLE table_name ENGINE=S3 will work for any kind of table.
-This internally converts the table to an Aria table and then moves it to S3 storage.
+ALTER TABLE table_name ENGINE=S3 works for any kind of table.
+It internally converts the table to an Aria table, then moves it to S3 storage.

 Main Arguments